vgisc-labs/rpgp-rsop/rsop/README.md

 The default Admin PIN on most OpenPGP card devices is `12345678`.
 We entered this PIN at the prompt above.

-We can have a look at the newly imported key material on the card now:
+We can have a look at the newly imported key material on the card, now:

 ```
 $ oct status